iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 > Cannot log on.
 Password never recognised and biometric logon never works.
 I have had to delete the app and reinstall it, add a new password (same as the old one) and can then order repeat prescription.
 That happens every time I need to reorder.
 Have reported the problems to the admin of the app but problems persist<br> :date: __2021-02-08 13:26:22__

 > Rubbish app.
 Cannot access any information recently 😕.
 Its supposed to make GP access easier.
 Its such a pain.<br> :date: __2021-01-21 09:56:33__

-> Won't connect to GP practice, so of no use to me.
-I tried asking on "live chat" but just got an automated referral to changing gp practice - not what I wanted to do at all.<br> :date: __2021-01-15 08:40:33__